vaibhavsingh97/StalkPy/README.md

 # StalkPy
-A Python script to opens up the major social networks associated to a specific handle.
-Inspired from :rocket: :dancer
+Command line tool to open the major social accounts connected to the specfic handle.
+Inspired from [HandleStalker](https://github.com/samanthakem/HandleStalker) :dancer: :rocket: